-The present theory addresses the same fast slider limit, addressing phonon losses instead of electronic ones.
-It extends to a fast particle crossing, nearly unscathed, a 2D or 3D crystal, the results obtained earlier for a simple 1-dimensional (1D) model.\cite{Panizon18,Panizon24erratum} Friction is evaluated as the loss of energy per unit time of a channeling particle that interacts weakly, through conservative short-range forces, with a vibrating crystal.
+The present theory addresses the same fast-slider limit, focusing on phonon losses (rather than electronic ones).
+It extends to a fast particle crossing, nearly unscathed, a 2D or 3D crystal, the results obtained earlier for a simple 1-dimensional (1D) model \cite{Panizon18,Panizon24erratum}.
+Friction is evaluated as the loss of energy per unit time of a channeling particle that interacts weakly, through conservative short-range forces, with a vibrating crystal.
 The sliding particle, which in the following we still refer to as the ``slider'', traverses the crystal, generates phonon excitations, which we describe at a quantum level.
-The end result is the following formula for the friction force as a function of the slider velocity $v_\text{SL}$ and the slider--crystal-atom interaction potential $V$ (or rather its Fourier transform $\tilde{V}({\mathbf Q})$): \begin{widetext}
+The end result is the following formula for the friction force as a function of the slider velocity $v_\text{SL}$ and the slider--crystal-atom interaction potential $V(r)$, or rather its Fourier transform $\tilde{V}({\mathbf Q})$: \begin{widetext}

 \end{widetext} Here the integration over the wave vector $\mathbf{Q}$ extends over the octant $\Omega$ with all positive components. $\omega_{\lambda}(\mathbf{Q})$ and $\boldepsilon_{\lambda}(\mathbf{Q})$ are the crystal's phonon frequencies and polarization vectors, respectively. $\mathbf{G}_\perp$ are the reciprocal-lattice vectors perpendicular to the direction $\hat{\mathbf{x}}$ of the slider velocity; $\mathbf{x}_0$ is the slider's initial position; $W(\mathbf{Q})$ are Debye-Waller factors; and $\gamma$ is a coefficient quantifying the (weak) dissipation leading to phonon decay in the crystal.
-The predictions of Eq.~\eqref{friction_dissfinal:eq} are validated by striking quantitative agreement with direct energy-loss simulations.
-In the frictional context, the two opposite limits of low and large slider velocity were demonstrated in a molecular-dynamics (MD) simulation of a similar system, a gold cluster sliding on a graphene substrate, where the fast slider limit was designated as ``ballistic''.\cite{Guerra10}
+The predictions of Eq.~\eqref{friction_dissfinal:eq} are validated by striking quantitative agreement with direct energy-loss MD simulations.